nullivex/ah-wiki/Clients/TCP-Clients.md

 In your actions, you can send a message directly to a TCP client (without relying on chat rooms) like this:`api.sendSocketMessage(api, connection, message)`

+## TLS

+You can switch your TCP server to use TLS encryption if you desire.
+Just toggle the settings in `config.json` and provide valid certificates.
+You can test this with the openSSL client rather than telnet `openssl s_client -connect 127.0.0.1:5000`

+	configData.tcpServer = {
+		"enable": true,
+		"secure": true,
+		"port": 5000,
+		"bindIP": "0.0.0.0", // which IP to listen on (use 0.0.0.0 for all) "keyFile": "./certs/server-key.pem", // only for secure = true "certFile": "./certs/server-cert.pem", // only for secure = true
+	};

 ## Files and Routes for TCP clients

 Connections over socket can also use the file action.
 There is no 'route' for files.

-* errors are returned in the normal way `{error: someError}`
+* errors are returned in the normal way `{error: someError}` when they exist.
 * a successful file transfer will return the raw file data in a single send().
-There will be no headers set.
+There will be no headers set, not will the content be JSON.

 ## JSON Mode